 Kamailio will be automatically installed along with dSIPRouter.
-Must be installed on a fresh install of Debian Stretch, Debian Buster or CentOS.
+Must be installed on a fresh install of one of the supported operating systems.
 You will not be prompted for any information.
 It will take anywhere from 9-12 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.